FPU-Spring-2021-CEN4010/looking-for-group/README.md

 ### Frontend

+All backend files are located under *frontend-next*.
+In this directory, you will find the following files (directories will be denoted with a preceding "/"):

 - **/ - assets**
   - **style.css**
     - This file contains all of the styles used by our frontend.